charlehsin/terraform-on-azure/tutorials/stepBlocked-azure-ad-b2c/README.md

 # Set up Azure Active Directory B2C

-This tutorial is blocked as terraform does not provide enough support for B2C setup yet.
-Check [Automating Azure AD B2C creation with Terraform](https://codez.deedx.cz/posts/automating-azure-ad-b2c-creation-with-terraform/) for more details.
+**_NOTE: This tutorial is blocked as terraform does not provide enough support for B2C setup yet.
+Check [Automating Azure AD B2C creation with Terraform](https://codez.deedx.cz/posts/automating-azure-ad-b2c-creation-with-terraform/) for more details._**

 ## Some useful commands